rsek/dataforged/moves/moves.md

 On a **weak hit**, as above, but this progress costs you.
 Choose one.

   * Suffer costs en route: Make a suffer move (-2), or two suffer moves (-1).
-  * Face a complication or obstacle at the waypoint: Envision what you encounter.
+  * Face a peril at the waypoint: Envision what you encounter.

 On a **miss**, you are waylaid by a crisis, or arrive at a waypoint to confront an immediate hardship or threat.
 Do not mark progress, and [Pay the Price](#Pay-the-Price).